➥ Loading Saint Helena Island Info

 Page Image

 In a physically isolated and largely closed population health issues will develop.
-We discuss these on our new page Health Issues.
+We discuss these on our NEW PAGE Health Issues.

 At Christmas various groups can be heard singing carols in Jamestown, usually outside the Tourist Information Office.
 You can hear Harford School on our pages Christmas and Sounds of St Helena.

 Talking of our page Christmas, some say it should be called ‘Holidays’.
-We discuss our reasoning on the new page Happy Holidays!.
+We discuss our reasoning on the NEW PAGE Happy Holidays!.

 After being postponed twice due to Covid‑19, The Governor’s Cup was finally run and we have the results.